-The Spence Method is the life’s work of legendary trial attorney, Gerry Spence.
-Through creative exploration, courage, and tireless devotion, he documented the method behind his trial process.
-The Spence Method is based on action and creativity.
-Implementing the Spence Method starts with you.
-Before you can understand and connect with the jury, you need to connect with yourself.
+The Spence Method is the culmination of legendary trial attorney Gerry Spence's life's work.
+Through his creative exploration, courage, and unwavering dedication, he documented the method behind his trial process.
+The Spence Method is rooted in action and creativity and begins with you.
+To understand and connect with the jury, you must first connect with yourself.

-Before you can tell your client’s story, you need to understand your story and its universal truth.
-The Spence Method initiates personal exploration through the use of psychodrama.
-We call this, “working on the horse.”
-The directing skills of psychodrama (role reversal, doubling, chair back, soliloquy, empty chair, and magic mirror) are the crucial skills needed by the trial lawyer to bring their case to life.
+To tell your client's story, you need to comprehend your own story and its universal truth.
+The Spence Method promotes personal exploration through the use of psychodrama, referred to as "working on the horse."
+Essential directing skills in psychodrama, such as role reversal, doubling, chair back, soliloquy, empty chair, and magic mirror, equip trial lawyers to bring their cases to life.

-A good story is based on a theme that represents the principal point of your case.
-This is the starting point.
-The one sentence theme also anchors your story.
-The Spence Method helps you identify a theme that summarizes a story that stands for the ultimate point you will convey to the jury.
+A compelling story is based on a theme that embodies the main point of your case.
+This theme serves as the starting point and anchor for your story.
+The Spence Method helps you identify a theme that summarizes the story and represents the ultimate point you wish to convey to the jury.

-Before you can tell a story of emotional truth, you need to select a jury that is receptive to your case.
-The Spence Method ‘Voir Dire’ is based on building a tribe, authenticity, learning to be in the moment, showing a piece of yourself and who you are, listening—truly listening, and sharing the “danger point” of your case.
+Before presenting a story of emotional truth, you need to select a jury receptive to your case.
+The Spence Method's "Voir Dire" centers around building a tribe, demonstrating authenticity, being present in the moment, revealing a part of yourself and your true identity, genuinely listening, and sharing the "danger point" of your case.

-Who is the villain?
-What is the trust relationship?
-How was the trust relationship betrayed?
-What is the weakness of the case and how do we confront it?
-What is it that we want from the jury?
-Utilizing the Spence Method means the options for telling your story are vast.
-You learn to set scenes in the Opening that are compelling and far different than a bland recitation of facts.
+Identify the villain, the trust relationship, and the betrayal of trust.
+Determine the weakness of the case and how to confront it.
+What do you want from the jury?
+With the Spence Method, the possibilities for narrating your story are extensive.
+You learn to create engaging scenes in the Opening Statement that diverge from the dry recitation of facts.

-Cross-examinations are the method by which we tell our story to the jury through the adverse witness and, in the process, test the validity of the witness’s story against our own
+Cross-examinations allow us to present our story to the jury through the opposing witness while testing the validity of their story against our own.

-Closing argument is not a summation of facts, rather, this is your chance to “close the deal” based on everything you have done since the beginning the trial.
-If the attorney has been genuine, connected to the case, cared about it, cared about the client, laid it all down every day, day after day in the courtroom, then caring becomes contagious, so that the jury cares as well then, the attorney is ready and has earned the right to be heard, with the case already won.
-This is the Spence Method.
+The Closing Argument is not a mere summation of facts but an opportunity to "close the deal" based on your actions since the beginning of the trial.
+If the attorney has been genuine, connected to the case and client, and consistently invested in the courtroom, caring becomes contagious, and the jury starts to care as well.
+In this state, the attorney is prepared and has earned the right to be heard, with the case already won.
+This is the essence of the Spence Method.